scottshowers/xlr8/doc/Architecture_Ways_of_Working.md

 This document exists because **we keep leaving things behind**.

 Every sprint, we build new capabilities but fail to apply them consistently.
 We built TableSelector but didn't use it everywhere.
 We built LLMOrchestrator but 12+ files bypass it.
 We built health checks that tell us if files exist but not if PDF parsing actually works.

+**January 5, 2026 - THE BREAKTHROUGH:** We identified that the entire platform was missing the point.
+We had 2,451 pairwise relationships when we needed a Context Graph with ~50 hub/spoke connections.
+The Context Graph IS the intelligence layer.
+Without it, we're a fancy ETL tool.
+With it, we deliver consultant-grade analysis.

+**Part 15 is not optional.
+It defines how the platform understands data.**

 **This document defines the rules.** Not suggestions.
 Rules.